chrismarget/resume/README.md

 *Enlisted software developer / UNIX administrator*

-I'd used UNIX systems and done software development in college and as an intern at a high-energy physics lab, but the Air Force *made* me a sysadmin.
-There was a ~6 month delay waiting for my security clearance; I spent half of it in on a Sun Microsystems campus, absorbing every class they had to offer, and the other half in an unclassified lab environment.
+I'd used UNIX systems and done software development in college and as an intern at a high-energy physics lab, but the Air Force *made me a sysadmin*.
+There was a ~6 month delay waiting for my security clearance; I spent half of it at a Sun Microsystems campus, absorbing every class they had to offer, and the other half in an unclassified lab environment.
 I was very fortunate.
 - Began as a junior member of a sysadmin team responsible for a network with ~1500 users, ~500 workstations and a variety of servers ranging from Sun Sparc 1 through e6500.